praveenrauniyar370/courier-service/README.md

 * 3.Package Distance (Integer value)
 * 4.Coupon code if applicable or input NA (String value)
 * You must enter 4 value in above order by space separated for package details
-* Ex Package Request - PKG1 5 5 OFR001
+* Example -  Package Request - PKG1 5 5 OFR001
 * Once you entered all package details It will ask Do You Want to Calculate delivery Time
 * Enter No
 * It will print Courier Charge Response of all packages.